 - The RIA is unlikely to provide useful information for states deciding between alternative implementation approaches.
 A review of the RIA finds that EPA assumptions result in outcomes that are not indicative of expected state-level impacts under alternative implementation approaches.
 The limited impact of the CPP implementation on coal retirements and EPA-modeled restrictions on allowance trading under a nationwide mass-based approach are two examples.
 Assumptions about early coal plant retirements and intensive energy efficiency programs may also prove to be unfulfilled.
 For this reason, states and stakeholders should view these cost guidepost results with caution as they consider their compliance options going forward.

-The policy brief, “The Clean Power Plan: Focus on Implementation and Compliance,” is available for download using the link below.
+The policy brief, “The Clean Power Plan: Focus on Implementation and Compliance,” is available for download below.
 The Brattle Group has an extensive team of experts capable of helping states and utilities identify efficient, effective responses to these new environmental standards.